rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 * Add ETR comments that link to the ETR time.
 * Set Advance Checked In reservations to automatically check in based on room status.
 * Check in multiple Advance Checked In reservations (Mass Advance Check In).

+2. Ensure `expectedReturnTime` is updated and execute Advance checkin API

+## 21-Checkin the reservation
+Checkin the guest using this API

 ## 22-Create Room Key